Skip to content

 data is not responsible for its own evolution

-xndrjs models those operations as kit methods:
+xndrjs models those operations as capability kit methods:

 const updated = User.rename(existingUser, "New Name");